geraldmc/algo-bio/GMcC-PP03/README.md

 ```

 ### Run Assignment Code
 To run the program change directories to `GMcC-PP03` and execute the file `driver.py` as described.
 There are two data files supplied with the code.
-The first is `./data/Input.txt` and is the required input file for this assignment.
+The first is `./data/Input.txt`.
+This is the required input file for the assignment.
 To run this file execute the following:

 ```
 >> python driver.py --input ./data/Input.txt --output ./docs/output.txt
 ```
 Please note: the recursive algorithm (`./algos/algorithms.py#LCS1`) is not run on the course supplied data for time considerations.
-It takes a while to complete.

 A second data file is supplied and is named `./data/Additional.txt` To run this file execute the following command:
 ```